The Ford

 packaging

-Ford created a massive publicity
+Ford created a massive

-stories and advertisements about the new product.
-Ford's
+carried stories and advertisements about the new

-dealers, the franchises grew rich and publicized not
+independent dealers, the franchises grew rich and

-device to help their business.
-Sales skyrocketed
+commercial device to help their business.
+Sales

 Sales passed 250,000 in 1914.
 By 1916, as the price